Tarrafal concentration camp: Objectives

 The "Tarrafal Penal Colony" was nicknamed by its prisoners as a concentration camp because it was analogous to the Nazi concentration camps, or "slow death camp", since its main objective was to physically and psychologically annihilate Portuguese and African opponents of the Salazar dictatorship, keeping them away from the rest of the world, in subhuman conditions of captivity, mistreatment and insalubrity.
 In the first phase, from 1936 to 1954, it was a prison for the opponents of Portugal's regime.
 Historian Fernando Rosas considers Tarrafal the "peak of repression in Portugal" and the "most brutal form of repression that fascism found" against the resistance, being "a terrain where the struggle of the Portuguese antifascists is joined with the struggle of the anti-colonialists or the patriots of the national liberation movements".
 The Dictionary of Portuguese History (2000) describes it as an "arbitrary deposit of the regime's opponents", and the "quintessence of state terrorism under Salazar".
-The way Tarrafal functioned and its method of treating prisoners was similar to that of other concentration camps that existed at the time.
+The way Tarrafal functioned and its method of treating prisoners were similar to those of other concentration camps that existed at the time.
 On a daily basis, inmates were subjected to punishment, torture, forced labor, poor nutrition, and lack of medical care.
 Most of the detentions were arbitrary.